carlgombert/AI-choose-your-own-adventure/README.md

 Integrating the openai api and a vector database to create a random and continuous game of choose your own adventure.

-The chatgtp model itself has unreliable memory, so this program attempts to mitigate that by using retrieval augmented generation (RAG).
+The chatgtp model itself has unreliable memory, so this program attempts to mitigate that by using retrieval augmented generation.
 Using a vector database, it stores previous data about the conversation and then injects it into the prompt.